squids-io/mysql-operator-docs/docs/quickstart.md

 weight: 200
 ---

 ## Prerequisites

 - MySQL operator requires Kubernetes v1.14.x or later or k3s.
 - For high availability MySQL,at least 3 nodes k3s/k8s cluster.

+> You can choose Kubernetes Manifests or helm to install MySQL operator

 ## Deploy the MySQL operator from Kubernetes Manifests